Operation Barnabas is

 …Has a personal relationship with Jesus and wants to learn more about walking with Him!

-…Is involved and taking leadership in their local church youth ministry
+…Is involved in their local church youth ministry

-…Completes the written application, references, and has final church approval
+…Completes the application, references, and has approval from his church and parents/guardians

 What are the benefits of OB?